w3f/polkadot-spec/polkadot-host-spec/README.md

 # Polkadot Runtime Environment Spec
-Incubator for Polkadot RE spec
+Incubator for Polkadot Host spec

 Here your can find the latest version of ![Polkadot Runtime Environment Specification](./polkadot_re_spec.pdf)